ATNF/askapsoft/Code/Doc/user/current/doc/calim/simager.rst

   reference, by using the **Simager.restore.beamReference** parameter.
 This can be a channel number (0-based), or one of 'first', 'last' or 'mid'.
-* To record the individual channel beams, the user can set **Simager.restore.beamLog**, which will produce an ASCII text file listing the beam parameters for each channel.
+* To record the individual channel beams, simager will produce an ASCII text file listing the beam parameters for each channel.
+This is known as the "beam log".
+If the image cube name is "image.i.blah", then the beam log will be called "beamlog.image.i.blah.txt".
 The file has columns: index | major axis [arcsec] | minor axis [arcsec] | position angle [deg] Should the imaging of a channel fail for some reason, the beam for that channel will be recorded as having zero for all three